troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-2.md

 end
 ```

-So there's the recursion that we start via the `recursion_guard`.
+So there's the recursion that we start via the recursion guard.

-Why does it say `guard`?
+Why does it say "guard"?
 Because you might create and pass cyclic data structures like this:

 ```Ruby